coreinfrastructure/best-practices-badge/README.md

 ## Summary of Best Practices Criteria

-This is a summary of the criteria, with requirements in bod (for details, see the [full list of criteria](doc/criteria.md)):
+This is a summary of the criteria, with requirements in bold (for details, see the [full list of criteria](doc/criteria.md)):

 - **Have a [stable website](doc/criteria.md#project_homepage_url)**,